felixbuenemann/sentry-ssdb-nodestore/README.md

     'ttl': None,
     # Expire keys after one month (specify in seconds)
     # 'ttl': 60*60*24*30,
-    # Delete this many keys at once during manual cleanup
+    # Delete this many keys at once during manual cleanup,
+    # this does not limit the amount of keys deleted!
     'batchsize:': 1000,
 }
 ```